HELP US TEST OUR NEW BETA DONATION SYSTEM! IT IS UP AND RUNNING

-ExcessAccess.org is our free, online, mobile-friendly, database that has moved to community platform TheHumSum.net joining other donation sites in an initiative for a global consolidation of resources.
+ExcessAccess.org, our free, online, mobile-friendly, database has moved to our new community platform TheHumSum.net.
+We are recruiting other donation sites in an initiative for a global consolidation of waste to resources.
 Available to everyone, this program automatically links business, nonprofit, and household item and material donations with the wishes of nearby recipients who can pick them up or accept drop-offs.
 Divided into 10 departments, it allows for easy sorting and fast matching.
 There are also opportunities to post green jobs like repairs and delivery as well as volunteer needs and funding.
 This is a world-wide matching system that also provides tax-deductible receipts for donors in the USA.

 Every day, thousands of tons of garbage ends up in landfills.
 ExcessAccess.org makes it easier to put these materials to better use and extend the lives of second hand goods.